zhd007/HiddenMediator/package/README.md

 ```

 Below, we will use an example with three know mediators and one hidden mediator to illustrate how to call the main function of the package.
+The hidden mediator's true effect size is 0.3.
 We will start by simulating the data under the true model.

 ```
 ## an simple example with three know mediators and one hidden mediator
+library(HiddenMediator)
 set.seed(1000)
 true_hidden <- 0.3                # the true effect size of the hidden mediator
 num_snp <-   70                   # number of snp in the model